Did Thanos' snap raise the market's soft spot for Trump?

 From a rational perspective, it is difficult to reasonably explain things that are hard to happen, which is probably a key reason why Bessent has begun to lead trade negotiations in the United States, and why the consumer electronics supply chain, including Apple, has temporarily been exempted from high tariffs between China and the U.S.

-3. Should we buy or run from U.S. stocks?
+III.
+Should we buy or run from U.S. stocks?

 Of course, the core of this pricing is actually supported by fundamentals—U.S. non-farm employment increased by 230,000 in March, which can be considered very impressive, while the month-on-month increase was 0.25%, which is also a very healthy and acceptable growth state.
-In addition, the CPI has significantly declined, with an overall month-on-month growth of -0.5%, and the core CPI only showing a positive growth of 0.06%.
+In addition, the CPI has significantly declined, with an overall month-on-month change of -0.5%, and the core CPI only showing a positive growth of 0.06%.

 IV.
 Portfolio Adjustment and Returns